kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 ## Partitions to Detect Dead Kafka Consumers

-For Kestra, we need to detect when a worker was processing a task and died.
+In Kestra, [workers](https://kestra.io/docs/architecture/#worker) are Kafka Consumers that process tasks submitted to it and will handle all the computing (connect and query a database, fetch data from external services, etc.) and are long-running processes.
+We need to detect when a worker was processing a task and died.
 The reasons for the process "dying" could range from an outage to a simple restart during processing.

 Thanks to the Kafka consumer mechanism, we can know the specific partitions affected by a died consumer.
 We use these features to detect dead workers:
 - We create a `UUID` on startup for the worker.